 Sometimes the techniques are not simple enough to understand on our own, we need a little guidance from those who have already been there and walked the same path.
 NEET coaching classes are an institution built for providing the best guidance and assistance to the aspirants.
 These coaching classes pay special attention to every individual and help them work effectively towards their goals.
-The questions that come for NEET are based on the 11th and 12th-grade Physics, Chemistry, Zoology, and Botany.
-A total of 180 questions are asked in the NEET exam, and there are 45 questions in each Chemistry, and Physics section, whereas, 90 questions are asked from Biology.
+The questions that come for NEET are based on the 11th and 12th Grade Physics, Chemistry, Zoology, and Botany.
+A total of 180 questions are asked in the NEET exam, and there are 45 questions in each Chemistry, and Physics section, whereas 90 questions are asked in Biology.
 The number of candidates applying for the NEET exam is increasing every year, and the competition is quite fierce.
-So to prepare well for the NEET exam candidates must be well aware of the basic details of this examination.
+So to prepare well for the NEET exam, candidates must be well aware of the basic details of this examination.

-Educational Qualifications: Candidates belonging to the general category, must qualify the 12th board examinations with at least 50% aggregate in English, Physics, Biology, and Chemistry.
-Candidates belonging to the SC, ST, and OBC categories will be eligible for NEET examination with a 40% aggregate marks.
+Candidates belonging to the general category must qualify the 12th board examinations with at least 50% aggregate in Physics, Biology/Biotechnology, and Chemistry.
+Candidates belonging to the SC, ST, and OBC categories will be eligible for the NEET examination with 40% aggregate marks.
 English must be a core subject.

-Subjects and Marking Scheme: Students appearing for NEET-UG Exam, must prepare well in Chemistry, Physics, and Biology.
+Students appearing for NEET-UG Exam must prepare well in Chemistry, Physics, and Biology.
 Candidates will be answering a total of 180 MCQs in 3 hours.
 For every correct answer, a candidate will be awarded +4 marks and for every incorrect answer, there will be a negative marking of 1 mark.

 Candidates are suggested to go through the NCERT textbooks because it is very important to have a basic understanding of all the concepts in the NEET Syllabus.
 They can also consult various reference books for NEET.